DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     return self.history
 ```

 This is very similar to what we had before.
 One thing to note is that I give a very small initial value ($0.0001$) to `bandit_count` to avoid the division of zero.
-An alternative approach is that similar to `epsilon greedy`: run the first 50 iterations on all versions than implement `UCB1` from the 51st onward.
+An alternative approach is that similar to what we did in `Epsilon Greedy`: run the first 50 iterations on all versions before implementing `UCB1` from the 51st onward.

-Executing the following will give us results and visualizations:
+Executing the following will give us results and visualizations for `UCB1`:

 ```python
 ucb = BayesianAB(N_bandits)
 print(f'The true win rates: {ucb.prob_true}')